Rotmuetze/Python-2048_Multiplayer/README.md

 Tested with Python 3.12.3

+Used:

-Used [auto py to exe](https://github.com/brentvollebregt/auto-py-to-exe) from [brentvollebregt](https://github.com/brentvollebregt) for an executable file
+[auto py to exe](https://github.com/brentvollebregt/auto-py-to-exe) from [brentvollebregt](https://github.com/brentvollebregt) for an executable file

+[mysql-connector-python](https://github.com/mysql/mysql-connector-python) from [mysql](https://github.com/mysql) for DBMS connection

 ### To start, either start Python files or start the exe files in the 2048-Server and 2048-Client folders: